Tortricinae

 (NCBI-index: 1.100919)

-A leafroller that is certainly not the mother’s prettiest and which took me a bit more time to identify is the Variegated Golden Tortrix (Archips xylosteana).
-Especially the very dark, almost black specimen makes identification very difficult.
-Normally the forewings are pale yellow-brown, sometimes dark, and predominantly grey-brown with reddish-brown markings.
+A leafroller that is certainly not the mother’s prettiest and took me a bit more time to identify is the Variegated Golden Tortrix (Archips xylosteana).
+The very dark, almost black specimens make identification very difficult.
+Typically, the forewings are pale yellow-brown, sometimes dark, and predominantly grey-brown with reddish-brown markings.
 The base field forms an oblique slender spot with a rounded top.
-The median band is very sloping, especially in the males.
-The lower half is greatly widened, the costa slightly concave, and the dorsum clear everywhere with a crooked tooth above and an obtuse angle below the middle.
+The median band is very sloping, especially in males.
+The lower half is significantly widened, the costa slightly concave, and the dorsum clear everywhere with a crooked tooth above and an obtuse angle below the middle.
 The spot at the costa is wider and rectangular.
-The flying period is from the end of May to mid-August in one generation and the wingspan is 15-23mm.
+The flying period spans from the end of May to mid-August in one generation, and the wingspan ranges from 15 to 23 mm.
 Larvae can be found in a rolled leaf.
-Host plant: Maple, Hawthorn, Poplar, Birch, Honeysuckle, and fruit trees.
+Host plant: Maple, Hawthorn, Poplar, Birch, Honeysuckle, fruit trees.
 Dutch name: Gevlamde bladroller.
 Frisian name:

 Flying period: